-- ❖ Conceptual design: (ER Model is used at this stage.) - What are the entities and relationships of the enterprise? - What information about these entities and relationships should be stored in the database? - What are the integrity constraints or rules that hold? - A database "model" can be represented pictorially (ER diagrams), but they are seldom used in practice. - ER models can map to a relational schema.
+- ❖ Conceptual design: (ER Model is used at this stage.) - What are the entities and relationships in the enterprise? - What information about these entities and relationships should we store in the database? - What are the integrity constraints or business rules that hold? - A database "schema" in the ER Model are represented pictorially (ER diagrams). - Can map an ER diagram into a relational schema.